02nd November 2016

 The very notion of technology growth in HR means that every part of the HR process is up for disruption.
 The approach an organisation takes is entirely at the creative whim of the HR department.
 That said, it’s important to not be cautious with emerging HR trends.
 Remember: these tools exist to support your organisation’s strategy ― not set its direction.
 It’s important to set the HR strategy first, remaining open and flexible to new technologies supporting it.
 Don’t lose sight of your objectives simply because a new gadget is available ― there still needs to be analysis, discussion and engagement before technologies are adopted to ‘solve all problems’.

-As evidenced by the research contained in Deloitte’s report, the identity of the HR industry has evolved.
-HR professionals are no longer thought of as providing a support function; instead, successful organisations have incorporated their roles into the core structure of their business ― and provided the infrastructure to leverage from technology that helps us find the right people, increase job satisfaction and build a better future workforce.
+It’s clear in Deloitte’s report that the identity of the HR industry has evolved.
+HR professionals are no longer thought of as providing a support function.
+Instead, successful organisations have incorporated HR executives into the core structure of their business.

 Finding the highest quality candidates for these positions is no mean feat.
 Asking the right questions during the recruitment process can help you secure the best executive talent, increase job satisfaction and ultimately build a better workplace.
 You may find our guide to the Top 10 Executive Interview Questions useful in this regard.
 Click the image below to get your free copy.